rfarneti/rfarneti.github.io/_pages/about.md

   - /about.html
 ---

 I am physical oceanographer interested in the role of the ocean in climate variability, predictability and change.
 For my research, I use and develop a suite of ocean and coupled climate models mainly based on the [GFDL/MOM](https://github.com/mom-ocean) model.
-My research spans a broad range of topics including Southern Ocean physics and dynamics, Atlantic Ocean interannual to decadal variability, Pacific decadal variability and regional dynamics of the Mediterranean and Indian Ocean.
+My research spans a broad range of topics including

+* Southern Ocean physics and dynamics
+* Atlantic Ocean interannual to decadal variability
+* Pacific decadal variability
+* regional dynamics of the Mediterranean and Indian Ocean.

 I obtained my PhD in physical oceanography at University of Southampton / National Oceanography Centre.
 I then moved to Princeton University / GFDL, NOAA and presently I am a Research Scientist in the Earth System Physics section of [ICTP](https://www.ictp.it/esp).